sfeister/sidekick-epics-docs/docs/sidekick-overview.md

 #### Trigger Signals for Lasers and Diagnostics

-In a real laser system, trigger cables run from a pulse generator (or several) out to all elements of the laser system and the experimental diagnostics.
-Each trigger line must have independent timing control.
+In high-intensity laser laboratories, trigger cables fan out from a pulse generator (or several pulse generators) to all elements of the laser system and the experimental diagnostics.
+Correct trigger timing is essential for everything from flashing the laser diodes to opening the electronic shutter of a detector.
+Many of these system elements require independent timing signals; for example, we want the laser amplifier delay to be different from the camera trigger delay.

 We've attempted to replicate this general idea in the sidekick system.
 We have programmed an Arduino to serve as a low-quality, USB-controlled trigger pulse generator for the other elements of the sidekick system.
 Just like in a real laser laboratory, this Arduino pulse generator outputs up to eight independently delayed trigger signals over BNC cables.